patricebechard/rasa/docs/core/forms.rst

       # The action we want to run when the form is submitted.
       - action: utter_all_slots_filled

 Users might want to break out of a form early.
-Please :ref:`section_unhappy` how to write stories or rules for this case.
+Please :ref:`section_unhappy` on how to write stories or rules for this case.

 .. _forms-slot-mappings: